aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 where up to the first 10000 sequences will be read from each `uniparc_hits.a3m` file.

 2. *msas_to_pair*: The list of MSA filenames that contain species information that can be used for online pairing.
-See the [Online MSA Pairing](precomputed_msa_explanation.md#3-online-msa-pairing) section for details.
+See the {ref}`Online MSA Pairing <3-online-msa-pairing>`section for details.

 3. *aln_order*: The order in which to vertically concatenate MSA files for each chain for main MSA features.
 MSA files whose names are not provided in this list *will not be used*.
 For example, if one has MSA files named `mgnify_hits`, `uniprot_hits` and `uniparc_hits` and want to vertically concatenate them for each chain in this order, they should update the `runner.yml` as follows: